jschauma/check-springshell/README.md

 ```
 NAME
-     check-springshell - try to determine if a host is vulnerable to SpringShell
+     check-springshell - try to determine if a host is vulnerable to Spring
      CVE-2022-22963

 SYNOPSIS